kawiraaa/tb-analysis/README.md

 ---

-## 8. High-Risk Socioeconomic Combination (Failure Cases)
+### 8. High-Risk Socioeconomic Combination (Failure Cases)
-insight: the most typical patient walking through your clinic doors: a working-age city dweller who lives close by and starts treatment with a healthy body weight but a positive lab test.
+Insight: Failure cases are often associated with a combination of socio-economic and accessibility challenges, highlighting the importance of multi-factor risk assessment.

 ```sql
 SELECT LocationType, EmploymentStatus, Distance_Group,